-Even though this school does not have a D or F rating, they have a C school grade, 12 points from a B. The district will seek to modify provisions of the teacher contract.
-The contract restrictions that limit the school's ability to implement programs and strategies for school improvement will be negotiated during the 2018-2019 bargaining sessions.
+Even though this school does not have a C, D or F rating, they have a B school grade earning 59% total possible points, 3% from an A. The district will seek to modify provisions of the teacher contract.
+The contract restrictions that limit the school's ability to implement programs and strategies for school improvement will be negotiated during the 2019-2020 bargaining sessions.
 The Title I coordinator will be responsible for implementation of the negotiated MOU and follow up with school leadership.